 Compared to mattresses with latex in them, the Yogabed responds a little more slowly to your body’s movements.
 This is good for motion separation, but you might have to put some effort into changing positions at night, especially if you’re heavier than average.
 If you like how normal memory foam mattresses feel, you’ll probably like the Yogabed.
 If you prefer something springier on top, like a more tranditional innerspring mattress or a latex mattress, you might not like the slower response time of Yogabed.

 The Yogabed is fairly inexpensive compared to their competition.
 If you’re comparing it to big name brand memory foam like Tempurpedic, Comforpedic, or iComfort, the Yogabed is a lot less money.
 The Yogabed ranges from $599 in a twin to $949 in a king.
-(Or, if you use my exclusive coupon code YBNERD50, you can deduct $50 from the price).
-This is roughly the same price as other direct-to-consumer mattresses, give or take a few dollars depending on size (it’s a few dollars more in a twin, about $50 less in a queen).
+This is roughly the same price as other direct-to-consumer mattresses, give or take a few dollars depending on size.

 For that, you not only get the mattress, but also two memory foam pillows (twin size only gets one).
 These pillows are fairly thin, better for stomach or back sleepers, but other than that, they’re decent quality.
-Overall, the Yogabed is a good value for your money and a good alternative to haggling over price in a store.
+Overall, the Yogabed is an okay value for your money and a good alternative to haggling over price in a store.